Germs spread from surfaces to people when we touch a surface and then touch our face with unwashed hands.

-These illnesses range from respiratory infections such as pneumonia to gastric infections that cause diarrhea.
-Many of these conditions can be fatal to some, such as babies and children.
-You can pass these germs on, even if you’re not sick yourself.
+Handwashing can protect you from COVID-19 and respiratory infections, such as pneumonia, and gastric infections that cause diarrhea.
+Many of these conditions can be fatal to some people, such as older adults, those with weakened immune systems, babies, and children.
+You can pass on these germs, even if you’re not sick.

 Steps for washing hands effectively include:

 - Rinse your hands under running water at a comfortable temperature.
 Warm water isn’t more effective than cold water at killing germs.

 - Apply the type of soap you like best.
 Soaps to try include liquid formulas, foams, and those with added moisturizers.

 - Work up a lather for half a minute or longer.
 Make sure to spread the lather on all parts of your hands and wrists, including under your fingernails and between your fingers.